frizatch/MaptimeScratch/MaptimeTutorials/EarthEngine/EarthEngineTutorial2020.md

 ![data computation A P I applications graphic](imagesEngine/EngineOfferings.JPG)

+The [Google Earth Engine Homepage](https://developers.google.com/earth-engine) is where you can launch into this adventure and find all kinds of resources, but this tutorial can be a streamlined way to get started.

 You have to apply to have one (and only one) Google account approved for access.
 Do read the [Terms of Service](https://earthengine.google.com/terms/) carefully.

 NOTE: *This tutorial is in the context of nonprofit, research, and education use.
 Commercial applications of Google Earth Engine require a paid commercial license.*